nicalpi/nicalpi.com/_posts/2024-10-03-feeling-like-a-failure.md

 It wasn’t easy, but it was necessary.

-## Gratefulness shit
+## Gracefulness shit

 Next, I decided to take a moment to write down what I was grateful for.

-This is usually a struggle for me—I’ve always found the “what are you grateful for” exercises to be a bit fluffy.
+This is usually a struggle for me—I’ve always found the “what are you grateful for” exercises to be a bit fluffy, to stay polite.
 But I gave it a shot.

 I started with the obvious—my kids, who, by the way, are objectively the best kids on the planet.
 From there, I acknowledged the things I was grateful for from my past and the opportunities I have now.